Ion Weibel Instability in the hybrid framework: the optimal resolution: Theory

 Figure~\ref{fig:linear_theory}(c) shows the polarization $(B^2)/(B_x^2+B_y^2)$ during the linear stage.
 The $B_x$ component is large at small wavenumbers, and the $B_y$ component becomes dominant at larger wavenumbers.
 The transition happens around the peak wavenumber (see panel (b)).

 Figure~\ref{fig:peak} shows the dependence of the peak wavenumber on $M_{\mathrm{A}}$.
 We find that $k_{\mathrm{peak}} \propto M_{\mathrm{A}}^{0.51}$ provides an excellent fit to the results obtained from the linear theory.
-This scaling leads to the following general expression for the minimum required spatial resolution:

-In addition to the growth rate and the estimated saturation level, the linear theory also predicts the polarization of the magnetic fluctuations, defined as the ratio between $B_x^2(k)$ and $B_y^2(k)$ during the linear stage of the Weibel instability.
-Figure~\ref{fig:linear_theory}(c) presents the theoretical prediction, which will be compared with simulation results in Sec.~\ref{sec:simulation}.
+This scaling leads to the following general expression for the minimum required spatial resolution: \begingroup \endgroup or equivalently a resolution $\Delta x_{\mathrm{min}}=d_i/N_{\rm min}$ of: \begingroup \endgroup In addition to the growth rate and the estimated saturation level, the linear theory also predicts the polarization of the magnetic fluctuations, defined as the ratio between $B_x^2(k)$ and $B_y^2(k)$ during the linear stage of the Weibel instability.